-I recently asked readers why do you want a well-decorated home?
+I recently asked readers why do you want a well-decorated, cohesive home?
 In the last few weeks, I’ve received so many personal and insightful responses.
 I love starting my work day reading the replies to that question.

 Here are a few answers that really stood out to me:

 - “I want a peaceful and tranquil feeling in my home.
 And not to be totally annoyed and irritated because rooms aren’t finished because I don’t know what to do!”

 - “A well-decorated home would allow me to invite my friends over more often and allow me to relax and to feel ‘this house is unfinished.'”

 - “When my home is disjointed, messy, and thrown together, I carry that with me throughout my day.
 I want my home to be the place where I can refuel each day when I return.”

 - “I just want to feel confident and proud of my home so that I can invite friends over knowing it is decorated as nicely as I can afford and I am not self-conscious.”

 - “A well-decorated home would simply be a beautiful backdrop for what matters most – making memories with family and friends…”

 And there were so many more along those same themes.
 Everyone wants their home to feel more finished and cohesive so they can relax more at home, be present without thinking about undone projects, and enjoy more time with family and friends.